Utah Utes: Women's basketball

-The team is coached by Lynne Roberts, who came to Utah from Pacific after the firing of previous Utes head coach Anthony Levrets following the 2014–15 season.
+The team is coached by Gavin Petersen, who was named head coach just before the start of the 2024-25 season when Lynne Roberts was named head coach of the WNBA's Los Angeles Sparks.
 The Utes have gone to the NCAA Women's Division I Basketball Championship tournament 15 times, and former coach Elaine Elliott has a 536–212 record (.717).
 The program's most successful season came in the 2005–2006 campaign.
 The Utes, who finished in 2nd place in the Mountain West Conference, won the conference tournament championship and advanced to the NCAA Tournament for the 14th time in school history.
 After getting by Middle Tennessee in the first round of the 2006 Women's NCAA Tournament, Utah surprised the 4th seeded Arizona State Sun Devils to advance to the Sweet 16 for only the second time in school history.
 There the Utes faced 8th seeded Boston College and gutted out a 3-point win, advancing to the Elite Eight for the first time in school history.
 Making the regional finals, Utah became the first women's team in Mountain West Conference history to ever do so.
 In doing so, the Utes would go on to play 2nd seeded, and eventual national champion, Maryland.
 The game went into OT, but Maryland prevailed and Utah's amazing run came to an end.

 In the 2006 WNBA draft Utah guard Shona Thorburn was selected by Minnesota Lynx with the 7th pick and Kim Smith, a forward for the Utes, was selected 13th overall by the Sacramento Monarchs.